isomerpages/imda-tradetrust/index.md

       title: Solution
       id: textcards
       description: You can easily create, verify and transfer digitised any documents regardless of the document or data formats.
+Lessen risk of fraud as validity, tampering and genuine issuer are checked.
       cards:
         - title: Create
           description: Create or revoke any business documents.